totorewa/witch-hut-search/README.md

 This is a C# implementation of witch hut searching for Minecraft 1.18 in a given seed.
 The tool searchs any provided seed for double, triple, or quad witch huts within a specified range from origin (0,0).

+_This was a project that I wanted to try out for fun and will likely not maintain so have no expectations of it being updated for any further Minecraft generation changes unless I happen to feel up to it or need it myself._

 ## Usage

 ```cmd